An elementary-only independent school located in Atlanta, serving children ages three through Sixth Grade since 1951.

 • Family Events (School Festival, Dad’s Day, Mornings with Mom)

-• Fundraising (Uniforms, Coordination with Partner Programs)
+• Fundraising (Uniform Retread Sales, Coordination with Partner Programs)

 • New Family Initiatives (Welcoming Committee, Host Families)